OmarAlqawasmeh/OntologyEnrichment/README.md

 # A semi-automatic approach for ontology enrichment using external knowledge bases

-A semi-automatic approach to enrich ontologies using external knowledge bases

 ## Description:

 A semi-automatic approach for ontology enrichment based on the usage of three external knowledge bases: DBpedia, WikiData, and NELL.
 The main aim of this approach is to suggest a set of classes, relations and instances to be used as a help during the evolution process of an ontology.

 ## Usage: